 One in nearly 200 Americans is living with the loss of a limb and by 2050, 3.6 million people in the United States will be living with limb loss. i April is Limb Loss Awareness Month, which is meant to raise awareness of limb loss and to educate the public on measures that can help prevent amputation.

 As much as severe injuries and grave accidents have contributed to amputation statistics, what many are not aware of is that such traumatic limb loss only accounts for 45 percent of amputations.
 Over half of all amputations are due to vascular disease. i

 What you really need to be aware of are the amputation statistics from non-violent causes.

-- 54 percent of the estimated 1.6 million American with amputated limbs lost their limbs due to vascular conditions including peripheral artery disease (PAD) and diabetes. i
+- 54 percent of the estimated 1.6 million Americans with amputated limbs lost their limbs due to vascular conditions including peripheral artery disease (PAD) and diabetes. i

 - Amputations due to peripheral artery disease and diabetes are projected to reach nearly 900,000 Americans by 2020. i

 - The Amputee Coalition estimates that 60 percent of vascular-related amputations are preventable, which is why knowing the PAD risk factors is so important. ii